 Lorraine is a Fear Free Certified Professional Trainer.

 Sara has been a professional trainer since 2013 and is the ONLY behavior consultant in San Antonio with an independent certification of her knowledge.
-She holds certifications of her knowledge of dog training (CPDT-KA) and behavior consulting (CBCC-KA) from the Certification Council for Professional Dog Trainers, Inc. Sara is also a Fear Free Certified Professional Trainer.
+She holds certifications of her knowledge of dog training (CPDT-KA), Associate Certified Dog Behavior Consultant (ACDBC) and Certified Behavior Consultant Canine-Knowledge Assessed (CBCC-KA) from the Certification Council for Professional Dog Trainers, Inc. Sara is also a Fear Free Certified Professional Trainer.

 Sara prefers working with aggression cases.
 She has a passion for shelter work and facilitating play groups that work on dog-dog interactions.